Engee documentation

 Working with strings using Engee blocks

-Task Description
+Task description

 post_pic_string_to_vector_blocks.png

-In the properties of each block, there is a field through which you can enter a string.
+In the properties of each block there is a field through which you can enter a string.

 image.png

-• converts it to a bit representation,
+• translates to a bit representation,

 image.png

-What the block mask does
+What does the block mask do?

-A mask of each custom block:
+Mask of each custom block:

-3. updates the appearance of the block.
+3. Updates the appearance of the block.

-Running the model
+Launching the model

-Start this model using software control commands:
+Launching this model using software control commands:

 In [ ]: